Math Proficiency Testing

 - You will be provided with a graphing calculator, a ruler, and scratch paper.

-- There is no time limit, but you must finish by the Assessment Center's closing time.
+- There is no time limit, but you must finish by the Testing Service Center's closing time.

 - The code COMA (COre MAth) will appear on your record with the percentage you got correct.